b-fuze/Drupal-Module-Filter-Toolbar/README.md

  * **Esc:** Collapse list of matches (same as **Ctrl + Enter** when expanded)

 ## Disclaimer
-I made it in about two days time, a quick side project to help me focus on my work in Drupal (lots of enabling, disabling, and uninstalling modules...) so I needed a nice quick way to do it.
+I made it in about two days time, a quick side project to help me focus on my work in Drupal (lots of enabling, disabling, and uninstalling modules...) so I just needed a quick and hassle-free way to do it.

+I've never used Drupal 8 up to this point, but DMFT can very likely be ported easily, you will likely just need to change about 2 lines of code.